Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

     b.  **Validate Proof:**
         i.
 If the operation is `create`, the `proof` MUST be validated against a verification method associated with the `controller` specified *within the `didDocument` payload of this create message itself*. ii.
 If the operation is `update` or `deactivate`, the `proof` MUST be validated against a verification method associated with the *current known controller(s)* established by prior valid messages in the sequence. iii.
-If the `proof` field is missing, malformed, invalid according to its cryptosuite, or the `proof.verificationMethod` is not associated with the authorized controller(s), the message MUST be considered invalid and ignored.
+If the `proof` field is missing, malformed, invalid according to its cryptosuite, or if it fails to demonstrate that an authorized controller is invoking the necessary capability (e.g., the `proof.verificationMethod` is not associated with the authorized controller(s) for capability invocation), the message MUST be considered invalid and ignored.
     c.  **Apply Operation (if proof is valid):**
         i.  **`create`:** If the current state is null (i.e., this is the first valid message), parse the `didDocument` from the payload.
 This becomes the initial valid state of the DID Document.
 Record the `controller`(s) defined within this document.
 If a state already exists, this subsequent `create` message is typically ignored or treated as an error depending on resolver policy. ii. **`update`:** Replace the entire current known state of the DID document with the `didDocument` provided in the message payload.
 Update the record of the current `controller`(s) based on the `controller` property in this new document state.